The best posing positions to photograph a newborn baby

 As the baby is all wrapped is indicated that we can do the parents shoots also.
-The baby is cosy and it can be held by parents without the risk of baby doing any surprises.
+The baby is cosy and it can be held by parents without the risk of a baby doing any surprises.

 I love to do this shoot with siblings, where the baby will be placed in the arms of the brothers and they can gently hug their brother or sister.

 One of my favourite images is also when the baby is naked.
 I prefer to photograph this position over any prop shoot.
-This position has the baby and one of the parents hands and is shoot in such a way the the baby looks like is held in the air.
+This position has the baby and one of the parents’ hands and is shoot in such a way the baby looks like is held in the air.
 Here you can see the tiny size of the baby compared with the hands of the parents.

-Each of these positions are unique and special in their own way.
+Each of these positions is unique and special in their own way.
 I love the potato pose and the parent hands shoot.
 One day the little one can ask his father to lift his hands and show him how tiny he was.

 There is also one important thing to remember: there is a specific workflow I follow but I change and adapt each pose with the baby’s guidance.
 I listen to baby and if he doesn’t like being on his tummy then I change to side or back.
-Moreover, the most important thing in a session is to make sure that everything what you do is safe and that parents can rest assured that the session is done with calm and joy.
+Moreover, the most important thing in a session is to make sure that everything that you do is safe and that parents can rest assured that the session is done with calm and joy.

 My message is to make sure that each pose is a pose will flatter the baby’s shape and will bring out the emotions of the day, and make sure that you listen to the parents’ voices.